Users must be able to understand the information as well as the

 If content on a page switches from one language to another language for a section, is that section’s language properly identified in the code?
 (Success Criterion 3.1.2 – Level AA)

-Do you provide definitions for any unusual words or topic specific jargon used on your website/application?
+Do you define or provide users access to definitions for any unusual words or topic specific jargon used on your site or application?
 (Success Criterion 3.1.3 – Level AAA)

-Does your website/application allow users to access abbreviations and acronyms in an expanded form?
+Does your site or application provide users with a way to access expanded definitions of any abbreviations and acronyms used?
 (Success Criterion 3.1.4 – Level AAA)

-Do you have a method to measure and determine the reading level of various parts of content within your platform/content?
-Do you provide supplemental content, or a lower level reading versions of content that is above the lower secondary education level?
+Does your site or application provide supplemental content, or lower level reading versions, for content that is above the lower secondary education level?
 (Success Criterion 3.1.5 – Level AAA)

-In your website/application, does any component initiate a change of context when it receives focus?
+Have you ensured that user interface components contained within your site or application do not initiate a change of context when they receive focus?
 (Success Criterion 3.2.1 – Level A)

-In your website/application, are their controls that cause an unexpected change in context when modified or activated?
+In your site or application, are there controls (e.g., form fields, radio buttons or checkboxes) that cause an unexpected change in context when answered?
+If so, are you providing users with notification of changes?
 (Success Criterion 3.2.2 – Level A)

 In your website/application, when navigational mechanisms are repeated from page to page, are they consistent in location and order across all similar pages?
 (Success Criterion 3.2.3 – Level AA)